How Long Do LED Lights Last? Do LED Lights Burn Out?

 In comparing LED lights to traditional bulbs, LEDs excel in several areas.
 Primarily, their extended lifespan offers better value.

 Incandescent bulbs typically last only about 1,000 hours, and fluorescents may last between 7,000 and 15,000 hours.
-LEDs, by contrast, far exceed these numbers, offering potentially decades of use.
+LEDs, by contrast, far exceed these numbers, offering potentially decades of use before having a burnt out light.
+The question of how long LED lights last is a common one, with many wondering about LED light lifespan and longevity.

 Benefits of LEDs Over Traditional Bulbs: